foureyes/csci-ua.0060-fall2020-001/syllabus.md

 This course is __fully remote__

 * The class will meet twice-a-week week for 1.25 hours
-* Students are expected to attend lectures through online meeting software during specified course times
+* Students are encouraged to attend lectures through online meeting software during specified course times, and weekly reviews will be held by the class tutor for students that have timezone conflicts
 * Some classes __will involve hands-on work during class time__ (timezone differences will be accommodated)
 * There will be weekly office hours available, as well as weekly tutoring sessions with the course classroom assistant or tutor
 * A platform will be provided for asking questions online as well as moderating discussions among students